aardappel/lobster/docs/source/implementation.md

 them in `dev/emscripten/assets`.
 They will be automatically picked up by the build process this way.

-The Wasm implementation does not support the interpreter, so you should first compile your `.lobster` code to C++ or directly to Wasm, as described in the sections "Compiling Lobster code to C++" or "Compiling Lobster code to WebAssembly" below.
+The Wasm implementation does not support the JIT, so you should first compile your `.lobster` code to C++ or directly to Wasm, as described in the sections "Compiling Lobster code to C++" or "Compiling Lobster code to WebAssembly" below.